immediate-media/im-identity-api-bundle/README.md

           }
 ```

+### Cache

+The `AccessTokenCache` class takes a `Symfony\Contracts\Cache\CacheInterface` object as a constructor argument.
+This is used to cache the access token that is retrieved from the Identity API.

 ## Usage

 The bundle works by provides a client class which talks to a specific api, an `apiCall` method which references a specific sub-section of the api and then finally the request to make.

-For example, I have an api that looks like this
+For example, I have an api that looks like this:

 ```
 MyExampleApi